 The Way We Use Information

-- To send you email notifications and information which you have specifically requested.
+• To send you email notifications and information.

-- To notify you of any changes to our websites or our services and products which may affect you.
+• To notify you of any changes to our services and products which may affect you.

 We do not share any personal information with any third party, except where it is necessary for carrying out regulatory or legal obligations (e.g. employment or social security law), or for our legitimate interests (e.g. debt recovery).
-All information we hold is kept within the UK and is not transferred overseas, other than to allow non-UK-based users to see and use their own information.
+All information we hold is stored on servers sited within the UK.
+Data will not be transferred to servers elsewhere or overseas, other than to allow non-UK-based users to see and use their own information.

 We do not share analytical data with anybody outside of the client organisation.
-Strategic information held within the SMARTcurriculum® Analytics is used to inform the benchmarking capabilities of the SMARTcurriculum® Analytics as far as they can support the effective practice reflected in the purpose of analysing the data entered.
-In this regard, no data is used in this benchmarking process that will identify any individual employee.
+Strategic information held within SMARTcurriculum® Analytics is used to inform the benchmarking capabilities of SMARTcurriculum® Analytics as far as they can support the effective practice reflected in the purpose of analysing the data entered.
+In this regard, no data is used in this benchmarking process that will identify any individual employee or child.

 Commitment To Data Security